is green tea good for blood pressure

 Heart Condition

-Although green tea is good for blood pressure, in large amounts it may cause more problems for people with heart problems.
+Although we said yes to is green tea good for blood pressure, in large amounts, it may cause more problems for people with heart problems.
 High amounts of caffeine cause irregular heartbeats and increase heart rate.

 In addition, the effect of green tea on the absorption of Atorvastatin (Lipitor) is another reason to reduce the consumption of green tea in people with cardiovascular disease.
 Atorvastatin is a medication given to prevent heart disease and other cardiovascular problems and in the treatment of abnormal lipid profiles.
 Do not take this medication with green tea or green tea extract because it reduces its absorption in the body.